microsoft/fast/sites/website/src/docs/community/join.md

 title: Joining the community
 sidebar_label: Joining the community
 custom_edit_url: https://github.com/microsoft/fast/edit/master/sites/website/src/docs/community/join.md
+description: Our community drives the rhythm and direction of FAST.
+By taking part, your voice will help shape our future.
 ---
 Join [Discord](https://discord.gg/FcSNfg4) to get answers to questions or engage with us in realtime.